PowerShell’s Where-Object

 Once you learn the Where-Object

 cmdlet, you’ll never stop using it.
-Hopefully, this guide helps you on your path to PowerShell greatness.
+Hopefully, this complete guide helps you on your path to PowerShell greatness.

 If PowerShell isn’t your cup of tea, but you’d still love to get your hands on tons of useful filtered data, look no further than PDQ Inventory.
 PDQ Inventory automatically collects loads of information about your endpoints and makes that data easily accessible through a super simple user interface.
 Try it out for yourself with a 14-day free trial.